FiloSottile/mostly-harmless/source/_posts/2013-12-12-how-the-new-gmail-image-proxy-works-and-what-does-this-mean-for-you.markdown

 ---
 layout: post
-title: "How the new GMail image proxy works and what does this mean for you"
+title: "How the new Gmail image proxy actually works and what does this mean for you"
 date: 2013-12-12 17:52
 comments: true
 categories:
 ---

-Google [recently announced](http://gmailblog.blogspot.com/2013/12/images-now-showing.html) that images in emails will be displayed automatically by default to GMail users, thanks to an anonymizing proxy operated by them.
+Google [recently announced](http://gmailblog.blogspot.com/2013/12/images-now-showing.html) that images in emails will be displayed automatically by default to Gmail users, thanks to an anonymizing proxy operated by them.

 This, they say, will actually *benefit* users privacy.